 The Spowage decision, which was published approximately 18 months after Torr, restricts the circumstances in which a support vessel engaged in construction and maintenance activity can be regarded as performing a relevant use.

-The Judge in the First-Tier Tribunal found that the three vessels owned by Prosafe performed a range of construction and maintenance duties in support of one or more production platforms.
-The Judge likened the Prosafe vessels to “floating toolboxes”.
+The judge in the First-Tier Tribunal found that the 3 vessels owned by Prosafe performed a range of construction and maintenance duties in support of one or more production platforms.
+The judge likened the Prosafe vessels to “floating toolboxes”.
 Also he found that the tasks they performed (e.g. fabrication, construction and maintenance work carried out on the Prosafe vessels before the plant/equipment was moved subsequently by crane or vessel to be installed elsewhere) were performed “remote from actual oil extraction and/or processing”.

-For 2008/09 onwards, the implications of the decisions in Torr and Spowage apply together and must be considered to determine whether a vessel is an offshore installation or a ship.
-See EIM33106.
+For the tax year 2008 to 2009 onwards, the implications of the decisions in Torr and Spowage apply together and must be considered to determine whether a vessel is an offshore installation or a ship.